ZEPETO-Templates/FashionBattle_Template/README.md

 <br><img src = "docs/images/download/05.png" alt = "download zip img"></img><br>

-Then extract the files and open it with unity.
+Then extract the files and open it with Unity. <br>

 ### Getting it from the releases section